OpenST/openst.js/README.md

 4.

-Below is overview of different components:
+#### Below is overview of different components:

 1. TokenRules contract: The TokenRules Contract keeps a list of all the registered Custom Rules Contracts with their properties and helps in interacting with them.Each economy must have one TokenRules Contract deployed.

-2. TokenHolder contracts :Each user in a token economy internally will be represented by a contract address.
+2. TokenHolder contracts :Each user in a token economy will be represented by a contract address.
 Token Holder contract will hold the user’s tokens.
-It’s a multisig contract which can have multiple ownership keys (presumably owned by a single natural person).
+It’s a multi-sig contract i.e it can have multiple ownership keys (presumably owned by a single natural person).

-- Each partner company will write at least one Custom Rules Contract.
-They can write multiple based on requirement / economy design.
-  Each economy has actions and the logic around these actions will be defined as rules in this contract.
+3. Rule contracts: These contracts contains business logic that the economy creator uses to achieve their community or business goals .
+Each economy must have at least one custom Rule.

-##### Prerequisites
+##### Initial Setup

-  ##### Install all the required packages
+1. Install the following packages
 ```
 > sudo apt-get update
   sudo apt-get install nodejs
   sudo apt-get install npm
   sudo apt-get install software-properties-common
 ```

- #### Reference materials
-- Web3 documentation for reference: https://web3js.readthedocs.io/en/1.0/web3-eth.html

 - Install openst.js in your project

   npm install https://github.com/OpenSTFoundation/openst.js#develop --save

-- Geth Installation on mac machine
+- Install Geth

-    Below code tested with geth version: 1.7.3-stable.
-However any higher version of geth should also work.
+    This code was tested with geth version: 1.7.3-stable.
+Other higher versions should also work.

     curl https://gethstore.blob.core.windows.net/builds/geth-linux-amd64-1.7.3-4bb3c89d.tar.gz | tar xvz
     mv geth-linux-amd64-1.7.3-4bb3c89d /usr/local/bin
     ln -s /usr/local/bin/geth-linux-amd64-1.7.3-4bb3c89d/geth /usr/local/bin/geth
     export PATH="$PATH:/usr/local/bin/geth-linux-amd64-1.7.3-4bb3c89d"

-- Make sure your development machine is synced with a any of below test environments.
+- Sync your development machine with one of the following test environment

   https://ropsten.etherscan.io/
   https://kovan.etherscan.io/
   https://rinkeby.etherscan.io/

-- Below addresses should already be created in the test environment and funded with gas.
+- Create the following addresses and fund them with gas.

-    deployerAddress - address which deploy ERC20Token, TokenRules, TokenHolder, Custom Rules contracts organizationAddress - Address which will register custome rules contract to TokenRules wallet1 - Owner1 of TokenHolder contract.
+  1. deployerAddress - address which deploy ERC20Token, TokenRules, TokenHolder, Custom Rules contracts. <br/>
+  2. organizationAddress - Address which will register custom rules contract to TokenRules.
+  - wallet1 - Owner1 of TokenHolder contract.
-    wallet2 - Owner2 of TokenHolder contract.
+  - wallet2 - Owner2 of TokenHolder contract.
-    ephemeralKey - Key which will be authorized by owners in TokenHolder contract.
-This key will sign execute custom rule transactions. facilitatorAddress - Address which will facilitate custom rule transactions.
+  - ephemeralKey - the key which will be authorized by owners in TokenHolder contract.
+This key will sign execute custom rule transactions.

-##### Initializing chain on developer machines for development testing

-The below command creates a json file (`~/openst-setup/config.json`) having all the needed addresses and other constants.
-It also starts GETH process for the chain.
-This is meant for developer to get going directly and try out the functionality of openst.js as described in the following sections.
+  - facilitatorAddress - the address which will facilitate custom rule transactions.

 ###### Clone openst.js
 ```
 git clone git@github.com:OpenSTFoundation/openst.js.git
 ```
   ###### Install npm packages
 ```
 cd openst.js
 git checkout develop
 npm install
 ```

-###### Setup Development Environment
+##### Initializing chain on developer machines

+The below command creates a json file (`~/openst-setup/config.json`) with all the needed addresses and other constants.
+It also starts Geth process for the chain.<br/> This is a "quick-start" option.
+You could also choose to do this step manually.

 ```
 node ./tools/initDevEnv.js ~

 ```

-##### Creating an object of OpenST
+##### Creating an OpenST object
 OpenST.js is a thin layer over web3js.
-The constructor arguments are same as that of web3js.
+Its constructor arguments are same as that of web3js.

 ```js